 Level of service is an indicator of the quality of traffic flow at an intersection or road segment.
 The LOS grading ranges from A to F, such that LOS A is assigned when no delays are present and low volumes are experienced.
-LOS F indicates long delays and / or forced flow.
+LOS F indicates long delays and/or forced flow.

-B. Intersection Level of Service Measures
+B. Intersection level of service

-Table 3 summarizes the delay range for each level of service at signalized and non- signalized intersections, and describes the prevalent traffic characteristics of each.
-The methods used to calculate the levels of service are described in the 2010 Highway Capacity Manual (Special Report 209, Transportation Research Board).
+Table 2 summarizes the delay range for each level of service at signalized and unsignalized intersections, and describes the prevalent traffic characteristics of each.
+The methods used to calculate the levels of service are described in the 2000 Highway Capacity Manual (Special Report 209, Transportation Research Board).